 "In the bottom of my heart I'm a starter," he said.
 "I like to get the ball early in the game and at the end of the game get a win, and your confidence goes up to the highest quality."

 The United States, meanwhile, lived to tell about an aggressive defensive alignment in the ninth inning.
 The Americans held a two-run lead with one out and a man on second base when they chose not to play a "no-doubles" defense, which is a deeper outfield alignment designed to keep the tying run off second base.
+Joey Votto promptly split the rightfield gap with a broken-bat double -- leaving Canada just one single away from tying the game.
+Putz made the decision moot by retiring Justin Morneau and Bay.

 Said Rollins, "This was more like Game 1" of the World Series.